lk-geimfari/awesomo/languages/LUA.md

 [**OpenResty**](https://github.com/openresty/openresty)  —  a full-fledged web platform by integrating the standard Nginx core, LuaJIT, many carefully written Lua libraries, lots of high quality 3rd-party Nginx modules, and most of their external dependencies.
 It is designed to help developers easily build scalable web applications, web services, and dynamic web gateways.

 ![or](https://cdn-images-1.medium.com/max/720/0*Cfdc37-ND1PhOI70.jpg)

+---
+[**luaposix**](https://github.com/luaposix/luaposix) - wrapper over POSIX function to fill the gaps of lua standard library.
+This makes lua capable of implementing everything, only with this single library.